Read The House Bill Calling For $3 Trillion In Coronavirus Relief

 House Democrats plan to move forward with a $3 trillion bill for additional coronavirus relief, following up on the historic $2 trillion aid package passed in March.

-The latest bill, called the HEROES Act, prioritizes granting hazard pay to front-line workers and providing aid to state and local governments, which had not been allotted in previous versions of the bill.
+The latest bill, called the HEROES Act, prioritizes granting hazard pay to front-line workers and providing aid to state and local governments, which had not been allotted in previous bills.

 The House could hold a vote on the measure as soon as Friday.
 It is not expected to gain traction in the Senate, though, as bipartisan talks on the latest recovery package have stalled.